GoogleChrome/chrome-extensions-samples/functional-samples/ai.gemini-on-device-audio-scribe/README.md

 Audio-Scribe adds a side panel that automatically transcribes audio messages from chat applications.
 When activated, it:

-1. Monitors the page for audio blobs created via `URL.createObjectURL`
+1. Monitors the page for audio blobs created via `URL.createObjectURL`.
-2. Detects audio content and sends it to Gemini Nano for transcription
+2. Detects audio content and sends it to Gemini Nano for transcription.
-3. Streams the transcribed text in real-time to the side panel
+3. Streams the transcribed text in real-time to the side panel.
-4. Works with messaging apps like WhatsApp Web that use blob URLs for audio messages
+4. Works with messaging apps like WhatsApp Web that use blob URLs for audio messages.

 ## Running this extension